IDNR-Approved Activities

 Snowmobiling

-The Hennepin Canal boasts the longest snowmobile trail in the state — 91 miles on the tow path.Snowmobiling on the Hennepin Canal trail is allowed when the trails are declared open by site staff.
-To check if the trails are open, call the visitor center at 815-454-2328.
+The Hennepin Canal boasts the longest snowmobile trail in the state – 91 miles on the tow path.
+Snowmobiling on the Hennepin Canal trail is allowed when the trails are declared open by site staff.
+To check if the trails are open, call the Visitor Center at (815) 454-2328.
 A pre-recorded message is left during winter hours to indicate daily trail status.
 Or visit us on Facebook for trail status.

 The trail is either open or closed; there are NO partial openings/closings.
-To declare the trail open requires 4 inches of snow on the ground & 6 inches of frost in the ground.
+To declare the trail open requires 4 inches of snow on the ground and 6 inches of frost in the ground.
 When the trail is closed, the entire park is closed to snowmobile use.

 Our trails are NOT groomed.
 Riding the ice is at your own risk, as the snowmobile trails are the only DESIGNATED place to ride snowmobiles.
 The ice is often thinner at the locks, bridges, and culverts, and does not always solidly freeze inside the tubes.
 The snowmobile trail side on the towpath is designated with signs and is also listed in the table below.